Skin Boils

 Home Treatment

 Never lance (cut open) a boil on your own.
-Keep the area clean, but don’t scrub or pick at it.
+Keep the area clean, but don't scrub or pick at it.
 Doing so can make the infection worse.
-A home treatment that may helpis a warm compress.
+A home treatment that may help is a warm compress.
 Warm compresses may help the boil rupture more quickly.
-To make a compress, soak a washcloth in warm—but not boiling—water and place it over the boil.
+To make a compress, soak a washcloth in warm (not boiling) water and place it over the boil.
 Use the compress for about half an hour at a time, every few hours.

 If the boil continues to grow, fails to rupture after a few days, or shows other signs of failing to heal, a doctor can help.
 He or she may lance the boil using a sterile scalpel and gently press on the skin to help clear the pus.
 Many skin boils will clear up completely after they have been lanced.
 Your doctor may also prescribe antibiotics to help your body get rid of the infection.